 We bring our past into the present

 Our Museum exhibits and display area focus on three major themes: Coal, Coke, and Community.
-The Museum is open to the public Monday-Friday 10:00am-3:00pm, and admission is FREE!!
+The Museum will be closed to all visitors starting July 2023 and will remain closed through the 2023-2024 academic year.

 Coal—Nature's Black Diamond